jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`color_mode.remember`__

-  When enabled (the default), the color mode widget stores the choice of the visitor on the browser local storage, which is the standard AdminLTE v4 behavior.
-When disabled, the widget falls back to the legacy server side toggle of the package (the `adminlte.darkmode.toggle` route together with the `ReadingDarkModePreference` and `DarkModeWasToggled` events).
+  When enabled (the default), the **AdminLTE v4 color mode plugin** stores the choice of the visitor on the browser local storage and restores it on the next page load, which is the standard AdminLTE v4 behavior.

+  When set to `false`, the **AdminLTE color mode plugin is switched off entirely**: the package adds `data-lte-color-mode="off"` to the `<html>` element and uses its own **server side toggle** instead (the `adminlte.darkmode.toggle` route together with the `ReadingDarkModePreference` and `DarkModeWasToggled` events).
+This is the mode to pick when you want to persist the preference of a logged in user in your database rather than in their browser, or when the panel must always start on the configured `color_mode.default`.

+> [!Important]
+> The `'auto'` default is the exception: it can only be resolved on the client side, from the operating system preference of the visitor.
+So with `color_mode.default => 'auto'` the plugin is **not** switched off, even when `color_mode.remember` is disabled.
+Combine `remember => false` with an explicit `'light'` or `'dark'` default.

+> [!Note]
+> The plugin has to be turned off in that case, otherwise it would restore its own stored value on load and fight with the preference your application resolved on the server.

 - __`color_mode.no_flash_script`__